 Remote monitoring visits are encouraged as the first option.
 These arrangements must adhere to patient confidentiality protocols already in place.
-Remote source data verification may be done electronically as long as appropriate security arrangements either are or can be put in place.
+Remote source data verification may be done electronically if appropriate security arrangements either are or can be put in place.